Serpin: Insect

 The Drosophila melanogaster genome contains 29 serpin encoding genes.
 Amino acid sequence analysis has placed 14 of these serpins in serpin clade Q and three in serpin clade K with the remaining twelve classified as orphan serpins not belonging to any clade.
 The clade classification system is difficult to use for Drosophila serpins and instead a nomenclature system has been adopted that is based on the position of serpin genes on the Drosophila chromosomes.
 Thirteen of the Drosophila serpins occur as isolated genes in the genome (including Serpin-27A, see below), with the remaining 16 organised into five gene clusters that occur at chromosome positions 28D (2 serpins), 42D (5 serpins), 43A (4 serpins), 77B (3 serpins) and 88E (2 serpins).

 Studies on Drosophila serpins reveal that Serpin-27A inhibits the Easter protease (the final protease in the Nudel, Gastrulation Defective, Snake and Easter proteolytic cascade) and thus controls dorsoventral patterning.
 Easter functions to cleave Spätzle (a chemokine-type ligand), which results in toll-mediated signaling.
 As well as its central role in embryonic patterning, toll signaling is also important for the innate immune response in insects.
 Accordingly, serpin-27A also functions to control the insect immune response.
 In Tenebrio molitor (a large beetle), a protein (SPN93) comprising two discrete tandem serpin domains functions to regulate the toll proteolytic cascade.

+Serpins have been found in tick saliva, suppressing T lymphocyte production and inhibiting expression of TNF-α, IFN-γ, and IL-6.